How Faster Payments Works

 - The Faster Payments Service credits the receiving bank with the funds and sends a message to the sending bank to let them know that the transaction has been made successfully.

 - Simon’s bank marks the transaction as complete.
 Each sending bank will decide how this confirmation will be made available to its own customer.
 In all cases, once the payment has been made, a confirmation message will always be sent between banks.

 - Simon’s bank confirms the fate of the payment to Simon.

-Where Mike’s account is with a Faster Payment Member Bank, he should generally be able to see the credit on his account within minutes and also be able to access the funds.
-If Mike’s account is with a non-member of the Scheme, then it may take longer for funds to be shown on his account.
+Where Mike’s account is with a Faster Payment Participant Bank, he should generally be able to see the credit on his account within seconds and also be able to access the funds.
+If Mike’s account is with a non-participant of the Scheme, then it may take longer for funds to be shown on his account.

-Note: The maximum value threshold for payments that can be processed through Faster Payments is £100,000 however individual banks set their own value limits for their consumer and corporate customers.
+Note: The maximum value threshold for individual payments that can be processed through Faster Payments is currently £250,000 however individual banks and building societies set their own value limits for their personal and corporate customers.
 Information on these value limits is available here.
 You can also check whether a specific sort code is able to receive Faster Payments here.